How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 • Multiply the area by the lower number (heating factor) recommended for your location.

-Remember also to consider insulation, ventilation, and the age of the home when sizing the furnace.
+Remember to also consider insulation, ventilation, and the age of the home when sizing the furnace.

-3. Annual Maintenance
+3. Regular Maintenance

 • Detect any cracks.

-• Check for potential CO leaks.
+• Check for potential CO leaks (you can use a detector for this)

 • Repair any broken or malfunctioning parts like blower fan, motor, etc.